 Axonn in BIONICLE Heroes appears as a brute henchman for the Piraka and is the boss of his level.
 In the official story, he is actually the mightiest helper of the main characters on the island of Voya Nui, and periodically wipes the floor with the Piraka.
 Then again, the game threw out practically all of the canon elements in exchange for a better gameplay.

-Iron Will and Gilda in Adventure Ponies.
+Iron Will in Adventure Ponies.
 In the show, Iron Will could be intimidating, but the most "villainous" thing he did was rudely demand that Fluttershy pay him for his services, and he eventually accepted that she wasn't 100% satisifed.
-Likewise, while Gilda was a rude and insensitive Jerk Ass, she never got violent.
-Here, they're level bosses.
+Here, he's a level bosses.

 The Fugitoid, a robot with the brain of human scientist, has always been portrayed as an ally of the Turtles, with the sole exception of Teenage Mutant Ninja Turtles The Manhattan Project where he is instead treated as a recurring minion in the sixth and eighth levels.

 In the comics Hybrid was an almost completely heroic character; in the game, he is an entirely villainous boss.
 His "sibling" Scream also tries to attack a daycare, while in the comics (where she eventually pulled a Heel–Face Turn) she once expressed disgust at the prospect of another villain killing and eating children.

 Ronan the Accuser started out as a standard cosmic villain, but was always presented as loyal to his own people's justice system and possessing of honor, and when Marvel Cosmic was highlighted after Annihilation, he was presented as a hero, which became his default characterization in every book since.
 In-game, Ronan is a two-dimensional, genocidal maniac like in the movie.